 Where the names live.

 No piece of this house was named in a meeting.
 Each one is a place, an hour of the tide, a colour collected outside the door.
-Here they all are at once.
-Touch a mark; the map will introduce you.
+Here they all are at once, drawn into the island that gave them: the one road, the fringing reef, the mangrove coast, the lighthouse at the south cape.
+Touch a mark, or rest on a place, and the map will introduce you.

 • The Saladan · Ban Saladan.
 The pier town at the north tip, where the ferries land and the fruit boats come in.
 It gave its name to the one deliberately playful piece of the house, watermelon and palm.